 If you meet all other requirements for a Michigan teaching certificate, but do not meet all of the above listed requirements, you will be able to receive a one-year nonrenewable temporary teaching certificate.
 The temporary teaching certificate can be granted even without passing the Professional Readiness Examination and subject-area tests.

-Pass the Required Tests for Michigan
+Pass Tests Required for Teacher Certification in Michigan

 Prior to actually receiving your teacher certification, you must pass certain basic skills and subject competency exams.
 These tests are used to test your knowledge of the field in which you are about to enter.
 These tests are required for all areas and for alternate route students.

 Tests include the Michigan Test for Teacher Certification (MTTC) and the Professional Readiness Examination (PRE).
 These tests are a requirement regardless of certification area.
-To find available tests visit the Michigan Test For Teacher Certification.

 Apply for your Michigan Teacher Certification